yangfcm/algorithm-js/readme.md

    Get the character that most commonly appears in a given string

-7. Reverse a string - `reversestring.js`
+7. `oneAway.js`

+   Check if one string is one edit away from the other string

+8. `palindrome.js`

-8. Test a string is a palindrome(its reversed string is exactly the same as itself) - `palindrome.js`
+   Test a string is a palindrome(its reversed string is exactly the same as itself)
-9. Reverse an integer - `reverseint.js`

-10. Count the number of vowels used in a string - `vowels.js`
-11. Remove vowels of a string - `removeVowels.js`
+9. `palindromePermutation.js`

-12. Check if a string is a permutation of a palindrome - `palindromePermutation.js`
+   Check if a string is a permutation of a palindrome

-13. Check if one string is one edit away from the other string - `oneAway.js`
+10. `removeVowels.js`

+    Remove vowels of a string

+11. `reverseint.js`

+    Reverse an integer

+12. `reversestring.js`

+    Reverse a string

+13. `stringCompression.js`

+    Compress a string

+14. `stringRotation.js`

-14. Check if one string is the rotation of the other string, using isSubString function - `stringRotation.js`
+    Check if one string is the rotation of the other string, using isSubString function

-15. Compress a string - `stringCompression.js`
+15. `vowels.js`

+    Count the number of vowels used in a string

 ## Data structure problems content